YaoChengLab/StomaVision/TRAIN.md

 ## Step 9.
 Evaluation

 Given the inference results, We have created a script `utils/evaluation.ipynb` for performance evaluation.
-In addition to the required libraries and and helper functions, we provide two blocks of scripts for evluate on inference file or iterate through the entire validation set.
+In addition to the required libraries and and helper functions, we provide two blocks of scripts for evaluate on inference file or iterate through the entire validation set.